akarasev/stomp-spring-react/README.md

 Backend app was bootstrapped with [Spring Initializr](https://start.spring.io/).

-To run the app use the command:
+To run the app you need Java 8 and use the command:

     $ ./mvnw spring-boot:run

 # Frontend app

 Frontend app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To run the app you need Node.js 8.12.0 and use the command:

     $ npm start